 All of the ideas below are ones that I enjoy as a nutritious alternative when my sweet tooth takes hold.
 They are all dairy-free (of course!), egg-free, vegan, gluten-free, soy-free, and adaptable to peanut-free and nut-free as noted.
-I like to cover all the bases whenever possible.

 3. Chocolaty GORP – Who says the “P” has to be peanuts?
 We also love dairy-free chocolate chips + Good ‘Ol Raisins and Pecans, or Pistachios, or Pumpkin Seeds, or Pretzels.
 Really, as long as the chocolate is in there, Tony will eat it.